enbock/MBOS-Space-Engineers/MBOS Core/README.md

 ### Registration feedback

-    API://Registered/<BlockId>/<LCDId>
+    API://Registered/<BlockId>

 Direction: Core to Module

 Response of register request. `BlockId` is the Core identifier.
-The last value `LCDId` is the config LCD identifier.

 ### Remove a module